ariadne-cps/ariadne/README.md

 $ cmake --build . --target doc
 ```

-You can access the built documentation from the `docs/html/index.html` file in the build directory.
+then you can access the built documentation from the `docs/html/index.html` file in the build directory.

 ### Installing globally